CCurl/lsp/README.md

 tc.c: the tiny-c compiler
 - This takes a .tc file as the only argument.
 - If no argument is given, it reads the source from stdin.
-- The output is written to file 'tc.out'.
+- The output is written to file '_tc.asm'.
-- tc.out should (eventually) be an executable program.
+- This is a assembly file that can be assembled by fasm.
 - It also generates file 'tc.sym', a listing of the symbols defined.

 hex-dump.c: A little program to dump a file's contents in hex.

-vm.c: an x86/Linux emulator
+vm.c: an x86/Linux emulator (in progress)
 - This is a VM that emulates an extremely stripped down Linux/x86 system.
 - Its purpose is to be able to debug the system without contantly causing crashes.
 - It generates file 'vm.lst', a disassembly listing of the program.